ballerina-platform/module-ballerinax-mailchimp.transactional/examples/webhook-lifecycle/Webhook Lifecyle.md

 You need a valid **Mailchimp Transactional (Mandrill) API key**.

-Refer to the [Mailchimp Transactional API Setup Guide](ttps://central.ballerina.io/ballerinax/mailchimp/transactional/latest#setup-guide) to obtain your API key.
+Follow the steps in the [Mailchimp Transactional API Setup Guide](https://github.com/ballerina-platform/module-ballerinax-mailchimp.transactional/tree/main/README.md#setup-guide) to obtain the key.

 ### 2. Webhook Receiver (Optional for Testing)